railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 Invoicing Workflow
 ==================

-In OpenERP, Invoicing  Workflow is very simple.
+In OpenERP, the Invoicing Workflow is very simple.
 You can see it in the following figure.

 .. figure::  images/account_invoice_workflow.png
    :scale: 50
    :align: center

-   *Invoiceing workflow*
+   *Invoicing workflow*

+An invoice can be generated form various other documents like a `Sales Order`, a `Purchase Order` and also at the time of confirmation of a shipment.

+The Invoicing system in OpenERP allows you to keep track of your accounting, even when you are not an accountant.
+It provides an easy way to follow up your suppliers and customers.

-Invoice document can be generated form various other documents like `Sale Order`, `Purchase Order` and also at the time of confirmation of shipment.
-So the systematic treatment of Invoicing Workflow is very important.
-Whenever invoice is generated, first of all it has to be in `Draft` state and hence no effect of it anywhere in your `Accounting System`.
-Invoice state can be changed to `Open` by accountant or in `Pro-forma` state by any other normal user.
-After that invoice will be in `Paid` state.
-Invoice can be cancelled if it is not paid.
+# So the systematic treatment of Invoicing Workflow is very important.
+Whenever an
+# invoice is generated, it will be created in `Draft` state with no impact on your
+# `Accounting System`.
+For instance, an invoice status can be changed to `Open` by an accountant after review or to `Pro-forma` status by any other user.
+The next step in the workflow will be the `Paid` status for the invoice.
+An invoice can be cancelled if it is not paid.

 Customer Receipts / Supplier Vouchers
 -------------------------------------

-When you sell products to a customer, you can give him an invoice or a `Sale Receipt` which is also called `Customer Receipt`.
+When you sell products to a customer, you can give him an invoice or a `Sales Receipt` which is also called `Customer Receipt`.
+Sales Receipts are merely a kind of sales ticket and not a real invoice.

 When the sales receipt is confirmed, it creates journal items automatically and you can record the customer payment related to this sales receipt.

-You can create and modify the sale receipt using the menu :menuselection:`Accounting --> Customers --> Sales Receipt`.
+You can create and modify the sales receipt using the menu :menuselection:`Accounting --> Customers --> Sales Receipt`.

 .. figure::  images/account_customer_receipt.png
    :scale: 75
    :align: center

-   *Definition of Customer Receipt*
+   *Defining a Customer Receipt*

-When you create new `Sales Receipt` you have to enter the `Customer` in it for which you want to create voucher.
+When you create a new `Sales Receipt` you have to enter the `Customer` for which you want to create a voucher.
 You can also define `Sales lines` in the `Sales Information` tab.
-In which you have to define `Account` with `Analytic Account`, `Amount` and `Description`.
+Here you have to define `Account`, `Amount` and `Description`.
-At the bottom of the form you can have two option for `Payment` one is `Pay Directly` and another is `Pay Later or Group Funds`.
+At the bottom of the form you can have two options for `Payment`: one is `Pay Directly` and another is `Pay Later or Group Funds`.
-You have to enter `Account` in the case of `Pay Directly` option. `Total` amount displays automatically with calculation of tax while click on the `Compute Tax` button.
+You have to enter `Account` in the case of the `Pay Directly` option.
+The `Total` amount displays automatically with calculation of tax when you click the `Compute Tax` button.

-After the validating the sales receipt you can print the voucher by clicking on the button `Voucher Print` at the upper right side.
-The voucher will be printed like this.
+After validating the sales receipt, you can print the voucher by clicking the `Voucher Print` action at the upper right side.
+The voucher will be printed as follows.

 .. figure::  images/account_sale_voucher.png
    :scale: 50
    :align: center

-   *Sale Voucher*
+   *Sales Voucher*

-When you purchase products from supplier, `Supplier Voucher` is given to you which is also called `Notes Payable` in accounting terminology.
-When the it is confirmed, it creates journal items automatically and you can record the supplier payment related to this purchase receipt.
+When you purchase products from a supplier, a `Supplier Voucher` (a ticket) is given to you which is also called `Notes Payable` in accounting terminology.
+When a supplier voucher is confirmed, it creates journal items automatically and you can record the supplier payment related to this purchase receipt.

 You can create and modify the supplier voucher through the menu :menuselection:`Accounting --> Suppliers --> Supplier Vouchers`.